Let's keep going!

 Yes, they can.
 They will need to state their residential address in Vilnius at the time of collection.

-Can legal persons collect sorting tools?
+Can legal entities obtain sorting tools?

 What do I do if I am unable to come to collect the bags and containers (buckets)?